xshopper/done24bot/index.md

 # Use it!

+1. Register and log in to the application.
-1. Download the latest release of the application from the releases.
-Start the application and wait a bit.
+2. Start the application and wait a bit.
 At the first start it will download the chrome for execution

-2. Register and log in to the application.

 3. Search for an execution plan like this: Demo.
 This script will do something :) ...
 It goes to cnn, clicks here and there and quits :)
 You can see the history of your executed scripts in the [Execution History](#Execution-History)